Alexiou981/sonicart/README.md

 Week 8 (w/c 2019-03-18)
 <br>
 - Organise all the recorded sounds and put them into the DAW for the arrangementn session.
-- Look into Github tutorials on how turn a repository into a website.
+- Look into Github tutorials on how to turn a repository into a website.
 - Check the difference between markdown and html files.
 <br>
 2019-03-22 (Fri)